Strategic Plan (2020 – 2025)

 Performance Indicator

-- Increase the total number of Diploma completers in a given academic year from the baseline year number of 161 in 2017-18 to 169 in AY 2022-23.
+Objective 7 Maintain the total number of Diploma completers in a given academic year from the baseline year number of 270 in 2020-2021 to 270 in AY 2027-2028.
 Students may only be counted once per award level.

 Performance Indicator